 As you can see in the table above, limits vary widely by lender, but generally, the maximum amount you can borrow from any mainstream lender is $100,000, while others don’t top $20,000.

 You will receive the loan in one lump sum and then make monthly payments.
-Most borrowers won’t need the maximum loan amount and should only borrow what they actually need to avoid unnecessary debt.
+Most borrowers won’t need the maximum loan amount and should only borrow what they need to avoid unnecessary debt.

 Your credit affects how much you can borrow on a personal loan